Moshing: Mainstream crossover (1990s–present)

-Onyx helped popularised moshing in hip hop with their 1993 single "Slam".
+Onyx helped popularise moshing in hip hop with their 1993 single "Slam".

 Moshing entered mainstream consciousness with the rise of grunge in the early 1990s.
 Grunge becoming the dominant force in rock music, brought with it aspects of genres like hardcore, punk and ska, and in turn, pop culture became aware of the mosh pit.
 This was exacerbated by the success of Lollapalooza, which began in 1991 as a touring festival.
 In his book Festivals: A Music Lover's Guide to the Festivals You Need To Know, writer Oliver Keens stated that "Lollapalooza's greatest impact was to expose Middle America to the joys of stage-diving and moshing...You can see Lollapalooza's legacy in the way mosh pits have become an integral part of youth culture; beyond rock and metal".
 By 1992, the practice had become so common that concertgoers began to mosh to non-aggressive rock bands like the Cranberries.

-Moshing slowly entered hip hop during live performances by the Beastie Boys, who began as a hardcore punk band before adopting the hip hop style they became known for.
-During Public Enemy and Ice-T's European tour in the late 1980s, the artists witnessed moshing during their performances, which was still not commonplace during hip hop concerts.
-The 1991 collaboration song Bring the Noise by thrash metal band Anthrax and hip hop group Public Enemy led to a number of mixed genre tours, which brought metal's moshing to the attention of hip hop fans.
-This was solidified as a part of hip hop by Onyx's 1993 single "Slam", a song which alluded to slam dancing and had a music video featuring moshing.
-Following the video's release, pits became increasingly common during performances by hip hop artists including Busta Rhymes, M.O.P. and the Wu-Tang Clan.
+Moshing slowly entered hip-hop during live performances by the Beastie Boys, who began as a hardcore punk band before adopting the hip-hop style they became known for.
+During Public Enemy and Ice-T's European tour in the late 1980s, the artists witnessed moshing during their performances, which was still not commonplace during hip-hop concerts.
+The 1991 collaboration song Bring the Noise by thrash metal band Anthrax and hip-hop group Public Enemy led to a number of mixed genre tours, which brought metal's moshing to the attention of hip-hop fans.
+This was solidified as a part of hip-hop by Onyx's 1993 single "Slam", a song which alluded to slam dancing and had a music video featuring moshing.
+Following the video's release, pits became increasingly common during performances by hip-hop artists including Busta Rhymes, M.O.P. and the Wu-Tang Clan.